Moving Cost Calculator

 Normalize the inputs

-Two quotes with different weight estimates are not comparable.
-Ask each company to send the inventory sheet behind the number.
+Two quotes built on different weight estimates are not comparable.
+Ask each company for the inventory sheet behind its number.

 Compare line by line, not bottom line